UHMC/module-5-lab-intermediate/README.md

-# Module 5 - Intermediate Lab: Cryptography
+# Module 5 - Intermediate Lab: Elliptic Curve Cryptography

 ## Background
 Cryptocurrencies such as Bitcoin and Ethereum make use of an Elliptic Curve Digital Signing Algorithm (ECDSA).
 The use of cryptographic systems like this involves certification of some data (e.g. a transaction) by or authentication of the possessors of the private keys, and verification by the possessors of public keys.
 ECDSA is a different paradigm than that of the commonly used RSA-key cryptography.
 This lab will explore more about it.